tost11/JavaFx-Carpc/README.md

 If not you have to compile mpd yourself and that means you need an newer version of: gcc, cmake, boost, pyhton, meson, ninja.
 For that have a look at the Scripts in the [setup_data/scripts/raspian_stretch] folder.
 That will keep your pi busy for a howl day.
 For faster compiling you cann disable pyhton tests.
 Also you have to increase the virtual RAM of the rpy for compiling gcc.
 I changed it one 1GB and it worked fine.

+#### Configuration
+For starting mpd with the pi user you have to crate an .mpd folder in /home/pi and copy the default config file from /etc/mpd.conf.
+After that you change or may not change these Paramters.

+- music_directory         "home/pi/owncloud"
+- playlist_directory      "/home/pi/owncloud/Playlists-Musikbot"
+- user                    "pi"
+- bind_to_address         "0.0.0.0"
+- db_file                 "/home/pi/mpd/tag_cache"
+- log_file                "/home/pi/.mpd/mpd.log"
+- pid_file                "/home/pi/.mpd/pid"
+- state_file              "/home/pi/.mpd/state"

+Also i prefer changing audio output to pulse instead of alsa

 ### Feature Owncloud
 With this feature you cann download music data from a your own server.
 There fore you have to define the url and the destination folder in the config file as discribed beneth.
 Also you have to install the [owncloud-cmd](https://doc.owncloud.com/desktop/advanced_usage/command_line_client.html) and define user and password in a .netrc described [here](https://man.cx/netrc(4)).
 Also you have to define an empty exlude list file.
 ```bash